In Depth: Is China’s Once-Booming P2P Sector Facing a Dead End?

 But the regulatory environment for P2P lenders turned even tougher since late 2018 after a new wave of business failures.
 The pace of business closures accelerated this year, analysts said.

-Although a clampdown on P2P lenders started in early 2016, it wasn’t until the second half of 2018 when more P2P sites imploded that local governments — which are responsible to regulating local P2P sites — initiated closer inspections and found that most sites had very poor asset quality and engaged in misconduct, said an online finance regulatory official.
+Although a clampdown on P2P lenders started in early 2016, it wasn’t until the second half of 2018 when more P2P sites imploded that local governments — which are responsible for regulating local P2P sites — initiated closer inspections and found that most sites had very poor asset quality and engaged in misconduct, said an online finance regulatory official.

 Analysts said leeway for P2P lending in other regions such as Zhejiang and Shanghai is narrowing.